paypal/junodb/client/Java/Juno/CompileLibraryLocally.md

 ```
 </details>

 Now Let's just import the dependencies from our original POM files that are in the library.

+## !!Take note!!
+We do however want this to point to the juno-client-api we have compiled locally, so the top dependency from the dependency will point to the [GROUP], [ARTIFCACT ID], and [VERSION] defined in the `mvn install:install-file` command used to compile the juno-client-api library, as done below.

 <details>
 <summary>What we want our Pom Files to be</summary>